 “I’m not getting out”, Courtney said while the car still idled.

 Opening the door, he came up to me while Richard, our host walked out of his office.

-Stepping into his much tidy and well-organised reception, Richard introduced himself and welcomed us onto the property; giving us rules and guidelines to the place.
+Stepping into his much tidy and well-organized reception, Richard introduced himself and welcomed us onto the property; giving us rules and guidelines to the place.
 Handing me the keys, I got into the car driving less than a mile to park.

 Leaving Courtney behind in the vehicle, I followed the path to our cabin nestled between lush green bushes; hearing birds chirp and crickets crick.
-Great!
-Courtney is not going to enjoy this.

 We stayed in Gymnogene, a private self-catering chalet that overlooks Avoca river.
 Standing on the balcony, we opened up the place and it smelled like citrus; reminding us that this is a farm.